by Scott Mehl © Unofficial Royalty 2015

 The couple officially had six children.
 The two youngest children are believed to have been fathered by Marie’s lover but were formally acknowledged by Ferdinand as his own:

 With a growing family and a stifled existence in the Romanian court, Marie is alleged to have embarked on several affairs, possibly even giving birth to a child by one of her reported lovers.
-It is also speculated that several of her younger children were from another man, but they were recognized and acknowledged by Ferdinand as his own.
+It is also speculated that several of her younger children were from another man.

-Just after the beginning of World War I, King Carol I died and Ferdinand ascended the Romanian throne.
-Drawn quickly into the war, the new Queen Marie threw herself into her charitable work, rallying support for the war effort, and serving tirelessly as a nurse.
-In 1919, after the war, she represented Romania at the Paris Peace Conference, replacing the Romanian delegation which had left due to extreme conflict with the French prime minister.
-The Queen is often credited with smoothing the situation and helping to bring about Romania’s huge gains at the end of the conference.
+Just after World War I started, King Carol I died and Marie’s husband Ferdinand ascended the Romanian throne.
+Drawn quickly into the war, Queen Marie threw herself into her charitable work, rallying support for the war effort, and serving tirelessly as a nurse.
+In 1919, after the end of World War I, she represented Romania at the Paris Peace Conference, replacing the Romanian delegation which had left due to extreme conflict with the French prime minister.
+Marie is credited with smoothing the situation and helping to bring about Romania’s huge gains at the end of the conference.

-In 1922, a huge coronation ceremony was held for Ferdinand and Marie in Alba Iulia.
-An Orthodox cathedral was built there (known as the Coronation Cathedral) and the two were crowned in an elaborate ceremony full of pomp and pageantry.
-A few years later, Marie converted to the Orthodox faith, an act which further endeared her to the Romanian people.
+In 1922, Ferdinand and Marie were crowned King and Queen of Romania in Alba Iulia.
+A Romanian Orthodox cathedral, the Coronation Cathedral, was built there and the two were crowned in an elaborate ceremony full of pomp and pageantry.
+A few years later, Marie converted to the Orthodox faith, which further endeared her to the Romanian people.

-The next years saw The Queen travel extensively.
-Visits to Britain and the United States brought huge crowds out to see the famous Queen of Romania, and she didn’t disappoint them.
+The next years saw Marie travel extensively.
+Visits to Britain and the United States brought huge crowds out to see the famous Queen of Romania, and she did not disappoint them.
 While in the United States in 1926 with two of her children, Queen Marie met with President Calvin Coolidge and his wife.
-She also traveled to Washington State, where she presided at the dedication of The Maryhill Museum, being opened by her friend, Samuel Hill.
-She later donated many possessions to the museum, which are still on display today.
+She also traveled to Washington State, where she presided at the dedication of The Maryhill Art Museum in Maryhill, Washington State, being opened by her friend, Samuel Hill.
+Marie later donated many possessions to the museum, which are still displayed today.
 (Read more about Queen Marie and The Maryhill Museum HERE.)

 Soon after her return to Romania, King Ferdinand died on July 20, 1927.
-As their son Carol had previously renounced his right to the throne, it was Marie’s grandson, Mihai, who succeeded Ferdinand.
-Mihai was just 5 years old, and a Regency Council was established, led by Marie’s younger son, Prince Nicholas.
-Three years later, Carol would return and reclaim the throne.
-He would later abdicate in 1940, returning Mihai to the throne.
+As their son Carol had previously renounced his right to the throne, Marie’s grandson Mihai succeeded King Ferdinand.
+Mihai was just five years old, and a Regency Council was established, led by Marie’s younger son Prince Nicholas.
+Three years later, Carol returned to Romania and reclaimed the throne.
+He would abdicate in 1940, returning Mihai to the throne.

 In January 1928, after several months in seclusion following her husband’s death, Queen Marie returned to public life.
 Following her son Carol reclaiming the throne in 1930, Queen Marie found herself more on the fringes of the Romanian monarchy.
-She spent her remaining years enjoying the company of her grandchildren and enjoying her homes at Bran Castle and Balchik Palace.
-Throughout the years, she had written her memoirs, which were published in several volumes.
+She spent her remaining years enjoying the company of her grandchildren and her homes at Bran Castle and Balchik Palace.
+Throughout the years, shewrote her memoirs which were published in several volumes.

 Queen Marie of Romania died on July 18, 1938, at Pelişor Castle in Sinaia, Romania, in the presence of her son Carol, daughter Elisabeth, and grandson Mihai.
 Her body lay in state for three days at Cotroceni Palace before she was buried at the Curtea de Argeş Cathedral, Curtea de Argeş, Romania.
 At her request, her heart was interred in the Stella Maris chapel at her beloved Balchik Palace.
 After Balchik became part of Bulgaria, Queen Marie’s heart was moved to a chapel at Bran Castle by her daughter Ileana.
-Her heart was moved to the National History Museum when the chapel at Bran Castle was desecrated by the Communists.
+After the chapel at Bran Castle was desecrated by the Communists, Marie’s heart was moved to the National History Museum.
 Finally, in 2015, Queen Marie’s heart was brought to its final resting place, at Pelişor Castle, where it was placed on display in the room where Marie died.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.